Pooja-Dhuri/Github-Profile-Seeker/README.md

 Hello Everyone !🌏 I have created this mini project where user can search for github profile and also see the details.

-## Details : 🔭

-This is mini-project .

 ## Tech Stack
 - HTML
 - CSS